 - Make sure the button is switched to “heat” instead of “off” or “cool.”

 - Make certain the program is displaying the correct day and time and is scheduled to “run.”
 If you’re having problems getting out of the program, regulate the temperature by using the up/down arrows and using the “hold” button.
-This will force the heating to start if thermostat scheduling is an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Set the temperature setting to 5 degrees hotter than the room temperature.